 - Preheat your oven to 375 degrees.
 Remove your dough from the refrigerator and spoon in the onion, mushroom mixture in the center of the dough, leaving a 2-inch border all around.
 Gently fold over the pastry border, overlapping the edges as much as possible and gently pressing the folds together.

-- Brush the folded edges of the crust with the beaten egg yolk and bake for 30-40 minutes, or until the crust has become a lovely golden brown.
-During the last 10 minutes or so of cooking, sprinkle on the shredded mozzarella cheese.
+- Brush the folded edges of the crust with the egg wash and bake for 30 to 40 minutes, or until the crust has become a lovely golden brown.
+During the last 10 minutes or so of baking, sprinkle on the shredded mozzarella cheese.
 Use as little or as much as you want.
-I used maybe only a few sprinkles.
 Let cool for about 20 minutes before cutting and serving.
+Enjoy!

 So, I don’t know if it’s the *high* off my galette.
 Remember, I get happy when I’m thoroughly pleased with things I bake in the kitchen and then a million things race through my head. . or the numerous blog posts I’ve read recently (it’s like therapy for me now) . . or the recent conversations I’ve had with friends . . but I just want to say a few things . .